Informix Corporation: IBM buys Ascential

 In May 2005, IBM bought Ascential, reuniting all of Informix's assets under IBM's Information Management Software portfolio.
-The deal paid Ascential shareholders $1.1 billion, however IBM assumed control of $481 million in cash that Ascential had retained from the Informix sale.
+The deal paid Ascential shareholders $1.1 billion, but IBM assumed control of $481 million in cash that Ascential had retained from the Informix sale.
 Shareholders received $18.50 a share, a 15% premium over the previous close of $15.70.
-Shareholders who had held on from the Informix era did not fare so well, after accounting for the reverse split the deal netted them only $4.62 a share, far less than the price before IBM's first acquisition, which had hovered a bit over $7.00 through March 2001.
-Sippl described the acquisition as "they sold themselves to IBM I think for another billion dollars, which was the same billion that IBM paid them.
+Shareholders who had held on from the Informix era did not fare so well: after accounting for the reverse split, the deal netted them only $4.62 a share, far less than the price before IBM's first acquisition, which had hovered a bit over $7.00 through March 2001.
+Sippl later noted that "they sold themselves to IBM I think for another billion dollars, which was the same billion that IBM paid them.
 So essentially whatever business they were in was apparently worthless because they only got the one billion for it".